 After acquiring the car, Phil began to refresh the car for display.
 It was basically refurbished to the as-found condition, including the later front end sheet metal, chassis modifications, and flathead engine.

 The pic below shows the state of the car at the time of Phil's death in early 2010.
 Partially refurbished, but still incomplete and missing the critical brightwork.
-After his death, his family closed the museum, and the properties and cars were publicly auctioned in June 2010.
+After his death, Phil's family closed the museum, and the properties and cars were publicly auctioned in June 2010.

-Unfortunately, the modifications made years ago to the original car do not do justice to Edsel's critical eye for styling and design!
+Unfortunately, the modifications made years ago to the original car did not do justice to Edsel's critical eye for styling and design!

-Follow this link to see photos on Ford Garage of the replica of the original Edsel Ford Sport Phaeton built by Paul Martin in Colorado.
+Follow this link on Ford Garage to see the replica Edsel Ford Sport Phaeton built by Paul Martin in Colorado.